diagrams/diagrams-doc/doc/arrow.rst

 The shaft
 ----------

-The shaft of an arrow can be any arbitrary `Trail R2` in addition to a simple straight line.
+The shaft of an arrow can be any arbitrary `Trail V2 Double` in addition to a simple straight line.
 For example, an arc makes a perfectly good shaft.
 The length of the trail is irrelevant, as the arrow is scaled to connect the starting point and ending point regardless of the